brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.rst

 VisiData
 ^^^^^^^^

+* [Ｘ] Eight commits, adding about 300 docstrings and some other miscellaneous changes, to the VisiData add-ons and to the `vd.py` file.
+(20170602-5) Discussion with Saul Pwanson about principles of this work and next steps.
+(20170605)

+* [Ｘ] Meet with Saul to discuss my role in the project.
+20170524: Saul was too busy to do this.
+20170525: Saul was too busy to do this today again.
+He gave a workshop today and published a brief user guide, but he never had a chance to work with me on these things as we had planned.
+20170526: Made appointment.
+Had half-hour disussion — covered running locally, where to place notes, where to place docs, setting up GitHub organization, DPB's title and use on résumé, Sphinx, Nose or Pytest for testing.

 * [Ｘ] Reported errors installing VisiData via ``git`` cloning and via ``pip`` on Debian.
 (20170523) On the possibility that the problem is due to my Debian installation, am considering trying an Ubuntu/Python3.4 Vagrant container on my Mac.
 (Later:) Vagrant now has trouble working with VirtualBox, so that option was not possible.
 However, I tried using an Ubuntu installation on a remote server and on Mac OS 10.9.5 itself.
 Neither the version cloned from Git (``develop`` or ``stable`` branches) or the version installed by ``pip`` worked.
 Finally, only the ``testpypi`` version (``pip install -i https://testpypi.python.org/pypi visidata``) worked correctly.
 But this will not allow me to work on the project — that has to be done via Git.
 * [Ｘ] Get Chinese data suitable for use by VisiData and send it to Saul.
 (20170522-23).
 * [Ｘ] Issue posted to VisiData GitHub account about the low visibility of ``curses.BLUE``.
 (20170521)